 We move forward with the chain of inequalities ending up in (\ref{chain1}),

-where the first inequality follows from the convexity of the trace distance and the second equality is because of the invariance of the trace distance with respect to tensor-product states.
-Putting this result back into (\ref{avklepsilon}) will result in equation (\ref{Bob-et}).
+where the first inequality follows from the convexity of the trace distance and the second equality emerges because of the invariance of the trace distance with respect to tensor-product states.
+This result together with (\ref{avklepsilon}) leads to the inequality given by (\ref{Bob-et}).

-This is equivalent with the criterion dealing with Bob's error in detecting private message.
+This is equivalent to the criterion dealing with Bob's error in detecting the private message.
 We continue by expanding Eve's security condition as given in (\ref{Eve-st}),

 where the last equality comes about by using the invariance of trace distance with respect to tensor-product states.

 We deal with two important expressions in (\ref{Bob-et}) and (\ref{Eve-st}), the former is Bob's error in detecting the private message and the later is the security of Eve.
 Now it is time to unify two criteria into the so-called privacy error.
 To this end, let's consider (\ref{Bob-et}) and (\ref{Eve-st}) together with their imposed bounds on the cardinalities of $|\mathcal{L}|$ and $|\mathcal{K}|$.
 We employ triangle inequality for the trace distance to merge them into the privacy error as given in (\ref{p-Eve1}) (remember that in the assisted code, there is no difference between average and individual error probabilities).